-- (c) Revenue Recognition - Leasing revenue
+(c) Revenue Recognition

+Leasing revenue

-Revenue from leasing of engines, aircraft and related parts and equipment is recognized as operating lease revenue on a straightline basis over the terms of the applicable lease agreements.
+Revenue from leasing of engines, aircraft and related parts and equipment is recognized as operating lease revenue on a straight-line basis over the terms of the applicable lease agreements.
 Revenue is not recognized when cash collection is not reasonably assured.
 When collectability is not reasonably assured, the customer is placed on non-accrual status, and revenue is recognized when cash payments are received.
+Lease rent payments are typically due in advance of the first day of each rental period.

 Under the terms of some of the Company's leases, the lessees pay use fees (also known as maintenance reserves) to the Company based on usage of the leased asset, which are designed to cover expected future maintenance costs.
 Some of these amounts are reimbursable to the lessee if they make specifically defined maintenance expenditures.
 Use fees received are recognized in revenue as maintenance reserve revenue if they are not reimbursable to the lessee.
 Use fees that are reimbursable are recorded as a maintenance reserve liability until they are reimbursed to the lessee, the lease terminates, or the obligation to reimburse the lessee for such reserves ceases to exist, at which time they are recognized in revenue as maintenance reserve revenue.
+Use fees are due in arrears, typically 15 days after each month-end.

 Unearned Revenue includes deferred nonrefundable use fees which qualify as in-substance fixed lease payments due to the lessee's requirement to make certain minimum payments.
 These in-substance fixed lease payments are recognized ratably over the expected lease term rather than when the variable use fees are invoiced.
-As of December 31, 2023 and 2022, there were \$28.4 million and \$6.3 million, respectively, of deferred in-substance fixed payment use fees included in Unearned Revenue.
+As of December 31, 2024 and 2023, there were \$21.7 million and \$28.4 million, respectively, of deferred in-substance fixed payment use fees included in Unearned Revenue.

 Certain lessees may be significantly delinquent in their rental payments and may default on their lease obligations.
-As of December 31, 2023, the Company had an aggregate of approximately \$10.5 million in lease rent and \$8.9 million in maintenance reserve receivables more than 30 days past due.
+As of December 31, 2024, the Company had an aggregate of approximately \$3.9 million in lease rent and \$3.6 million in maintenance reserve receivables more than 30 days past due.
 Inability to collect receivables or to repossess engines or other leased equipment in the event of a default by a lessee could have a material adverse effect on the Company.
 The Company estimates an allowance for doubtful accounts for receivables it does not consider fully collectible.
 The allowance for doubtful accounts includes the following: (1) specific reserves for receivables which are impaired for which management believes full collection is doubtful, and (2) a general reserve for estimated losses based on historical experience.